 Write-in Candidate Application

 A person who does not submit a nominating petition may qualify as a Write-In Candidate by submitting their completed candidate packet to the Committee no later than 5 p.m. the day after the regular April meeting of the CAC in the election year.
-Only 30 valid signatures will be required for a write-in candidate if no candidate submitted a valid petition under Section B. above
+Only 30 valid signatures will be required for a write-in candidate if no candidate submitted a valid petition under Section B. above.

 A potential candidate for election to the CAC shall obtain petitions from the designated places, and shall at the time of receipt of the petitions, place on file his or her name, signature, residence address, CAC District, email address (if available) and telephone number.
 Any attempt to intentionally deceive in providing this information will result in disqualification by the Committee for that election.